makerkit/documentation/README.md

-# documentation
+# Makerkit Documentation

-The source of files of the documentation on makerkit.dev
+The source of files of the documentation on makerkit.dev.